MapleWheels/ModdingToolkit/README.md

 ## For Lua Developers: How to Use - Config Variables (C# Developers look further down)

+### NOTE: Please use the Wiki articles instead of the below as they will generally be more up to date.
-#### NOTE: Not all features are implemented, see beginning of this README for details.
+#### NOTE2: Not all features are implemented, see beginning of this README for details.
-#### NOTE2: As Lua doesn't handle Generic method calls without mess, the only C# function you CANNOT use is `AddConfigEntry<T>()`, please make use of the helper extensions below.
+#### NOTE3: As Lua doesn't handle Generic method calls without mess, the only C# function you CANNOT use is `AddConfigEntry<T>()`, please make use of the helper extensions below.
 Everything else should follow the C# Config Var instructions further down (but written in Lua Syntax obviously).

 ```lua
 -- Availability: CLIENT AND SERVER